-All resolutions were voted by electronic poll since 2016 AGM.
+All resolutions tabled at the Company's shareholders' meetings are separate and voted on individually.
+The Company has implemented poll voting for all shareholders' resolutions since 2016.
 All shareholders present were briefed on the voting procedures before the start of the meeting.
 The voting process was conducted in the presence of an independent scrutineer.
 Prior to the start of the shareholders' meetings, the scrutineer will review the proxies and the electronic poll voting system.

-For the 2017 AGM, Directors and senior management of the Company, external legal advisors and auditors were present at the AGM held by the Company to address queries from shareholders who attended the AGM.
+For the 2018 AGM, Directors and senior management of the Company, external legal advisors and auditors were present at the AGM held by the Company to address queries from shareholders who attended the AGM.
 All resolutions were put to vote by poll.
 The results of the poll voting were published instantaneously at the AGM and announced via the SGXNet after the conclusion of the AGM.
 Minutes of general meetings that include relevant and substantial comments from shareholders relating to the agenda of the meetings and responses from Directors are available upon request.